getbubblenow/bubble-docs/releases/breakout.md

 ### Expanded Blocking
 We will continue to expand our filter coverage to catch more bad stuff.

+### Flex Routing
+Some services notice that your IP address is in the cloud.
+For example, Vimeo.com requires Bubble users to complete a CAPTCHA before using the site.
+Some others (like macys.com) may deny VPN users entirely.

+With flex routing, your Bubble can route traffic for certain sites and apps through connected devices at your home (or elsewhere).
+You'll still get all the blocking and filtering from your Bubble, and the service will no longer know that you're routing their traffic through your Bubble before it reaches you.

 ### Automatic Updates
 Your Bubble can automatically download and install new versions of Bubble.